 Four Swedish governmental agencies were directly involved in managing the crisis.
 They were the Riksbank, the Swedish National Debt Office (SNDO), Finansinspektionen (FI), and the Ministry of Finance.
 The Riksbank is an independent public authority with its own legislative mandate, accountable to the Riksdag, the Swedish parliament.
 The SNDO and FI are public authorities that receive guidance from and report to the Ministry of Finance; they are not part of the government in the sense that they are not directly a part of the Ministry of Finance.
-Communication among the four entities occurs both through bilateral contacts and jointly through a consultation group chaired by a state secretary of the Ministry of Finance.
-The formal members of the consultation group are the State Secretary at the Ministry of Finance with responsibility for financial market matters, a member of the Executive Board of the Riksbank, the Director General of Finansinspektionen, and the Director General of the National Debt Office.
+Communication among the four entities occurs both through bilateral contacts and jointly through a consultation group chaired by a state secretary of the Ministry of Finance.30 The formal members of the consultation group are the State Secretary at the Ministry of Finance with responsibility for financial market matters, a member of the National Debt Office.
 A majority of the crisis-management measures in 2008-2010 were implemented by the Riksbank and the SNDO.
 But all four entities were represented at meetings where possible measures were discussed.